What are token swaps?

 A token migration occurs when a project migrates from one blockchain network to another to raise funds or improve its functionality.
 Here’s how this works:

-Once the project is complete, the token holders are asked to exchange the placeholder tokens for the native tokens of the new blockchain, which is essentially a token swap since tokens are exchanged between blockchains.
+2. Once the project is complete, token holders are asked to exchange the placeholder tokens for the native tokens of the new blockchain.
+This is essentially a token swap since there is an exchange of tokens between blockchains.

-Only the first two examples are a “token swap” in the sense that one token is swapped for another.
-Token migration isn’t technically a swap but rather the migration of the entire supply of a project’s token from one chain to the other.
+Only the first two examples (regular token swaps and cross-chain token swaps) are a “token swap” in the sense that one token is swapped for another.
+Token migration isn't technically a swap but rather the migration of the entire supply of a project's token from one chain to the other.

 For the purpose of this article, we’ll only focus on the first two types of token swaps.